setupcyprus.com

 Costs & what’s actually included

 Cyprus formation pricing breaks into four buckets: government fees, professional formation fees, bank-account setup, and recurring annual obligations.
-Competitor pricing pages mix these up — sometimes deliberately, sometimes because their page hasn’t been updated since 2022.

-Want a real quote — not a 'from €X' headline?
+Want a real quote: not a 'from €X' headline?

 Tell us what you're trying to set up.
 We forward your enquiry to a licensed Cypriot corporate-service provider who quotes the all-in 12-month total, not the formation headline.
 Two minutes, no obligation.